Leayal/GenshinImpact-reshade-compatibility/README.md

  - You still have to install and configure ReShade by yourself.
 [ReShade download page here](https://reshade.me/#download).

 # Explaination
  The application will wait for the game to be launched (by you).
 Then it will see whether the game directory has `dxgi.dll` file, if `dxgi.dll` exists, it will wait until the game loads the .dll file then renaming it to a random name.
-Finally, the application will wait until the game exit and rename the file with random name above back to `dxgi.dll`.
+Finally, the application will wait until the game exits and rename the file with random name above back to `dxgi.dll`.
 You also don't have to restart this application everytime you launch the game.